modelica/ModelicaConference2021/abstracts/abstract_7B_1.md

-A Modular Model of Reversible Heat Pumps and Chillers for System Applications
+## A Modular Model of Reversible Heat Pumps and Chillers for System Applications

-Fabian Wüllhorst1 David Jansen1 Philipp Mehrfeld1 Dirk Müller1
+**Fabian Wüllhorst, David Jansen, Philipp Mehrfeld, Dirk Müller**

 Abstract

 Vapour compression machines such as heat pumps and chillers are vital for achieving climate goals.
 Efficiency of both depend mostly on system integration.
 In order